treehouse-projects/fsjs-resources/README.md

 ## [Projects](lists/projects.md)

 >Feeling a little stuck on one of your Full Stack JavaScript Techdegree projects?
 You might find something useful in this list of project specific resources.
-And remember, if you have a suggestion, or if there's something you'd like to see in here, be sure to check out the [conributing Guidelines](CONTRIBUTING.md).
+And remember, if you have a suggestion, or if there's something you'd like to see in here, be sure to check out the [contributing Guidelines](CONTRIBUTING.md).

 1. **[Random Quote Generator](lists/projects/#1-random-quote-generator)**
 2. **[Paginate and Filter](lists/projects/#2-paginate-and-filter)**